Elevate the power of your work

 Iron Mountain also helped the council upgrade from a manual to a fully computerised management system, developing an electronic transmittal sheet, now available via the council intranet, to allow people to catalogue documents and place a request for collection and off-site storage.

-By consolidating its records with Iron Mountain, Croydon Council has streamlined and standardised its information management processes, improved information security and reduced cost.
+By consolidating its records with Iron Mountain, Croydon Council has streamlined and standardised its information management processes, improved information security reduced cost and the advantages of off site storage are clearly visible.
 “Moving to the GPS framework reduced the unit cost of box storage by almost 35 per cent and we are benefitting from additional ongoing savings following the destruction of unwanted files,” reports Amanda Riggall.

 In the event, Croydon Council’s achievements reducing its paper archive was all the more impressive.
 Amanda Riggall adds: “Even more files emerged from cupboards and under desks, so we actually securely disposed of almost 24 linear kilometres of files, enough for the round trip to the Olympic Park!”